MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 As part of your application flow, you can incorporate modern XAML-based user interfaces into your desktop application.
 These user interfaces are naturally adaptive to different screen sizes and resolutions and support modern interactive models such as touch and ink.

-For example, to help users visualize a location, you could use a modern map control and with a relatively small amount of XAML markup, you can present users with powerful map-related visualization features.
+For example, to help users visualize a location, you could show a modern map control.
+With a small amount of XAML markup, you can give users with powerful map-related visualization features.

 This image shows a VB6 application that opens a XAML-based modern UI that contains a map control.

 ![adaptive-design](images\desktop-to-uwp\extend-xaml-ui.png)

-### Check it out
+### Have a closer look at this app

 :heavy_check_mark: [Watch a video](https://mva.microsoft.com/en-US/training-courses/developers-guide-to-the-desktop-bridge-17373/Demo-Add-a-XAML-UI-and-Toast-Notification-to-a-VB6-Application-OsJHC7WhD_8006218965)